LimeBlast/interactors-good-bad-ugly/slides/running-the-interaction!.md

     # => "Hello, Daniel!"

 note:
-    The other does away with the outcome object, and either raises an exception on failure, or simply returns the value on success.
+    and .run! does away with the outcome object, and either raises an exception on failure, or simply returns the value on success.